 The Philip C. Jessup International Law Moot Court Competition, which models a case put before the International Court of Justice, is the world's largest moot court competition.
 As many as 700 law schools participate annually from all over the world.
 The 2022 event, which was held remotely, featured a hypothetical international incident related to cyberattacks and diplomatic immunity.

-The team of five oralists and seven researchers was led by captains Victoria Walker and Lauren Fleming, both 2Ls, and scored in the top 10 in both the oral competition and on the written memorial (which are scored separately), during the U.S. National Preliminary Rounds.
+The team of five oralists was led by captains Victoria Walker and Lauren Fleming, both 2Ls, and seven additional students volunteered their time as advisers during preparation.
+The team scored in the top 10 in both the oral competition and on the written memorial—which are scored separately—during the US National Preliminary Rounds.

 Steven Ratner, the Bruno Simma Collegiate Professor of Law, said that the 2022 team set a “new standard [for future teams] to build on.”